shibahaczix/Rust-C-godot-template/README.md

 and modify in src register_types and gdexamplesto be also your custom names then run ./build.sh or do everything manually<br />
 and you should have everything<br />

+also i do not recommend using c++ and rust together it would introduce a lot of complexities if youre working with a team